Nuggets vs. Timberwolves Injury Report Today - April 23

 Nuggets Season Insights

-- The Nuggets score 115.8 points per game, equal to what the Timberwolves give up.
+- The 115.8 points per game the Nuggets put up are the same as the Timberwolves allow.

 - Denver has a 38-4 record when scoring more than 115.8 points.

-- On offense, the Nuggets have struggled over their last 10 games, scoring 108.5 points per contest over that stretch compared to the 115.8 they've racked up over the course of this season.
+- The Nuggets have been scoring 108.5 points per game in their last 10 times on the court, an average that's much lower than the 115.8 they've scored over the course of the 2022-23 season.

 - The Nuggets average 116.3 points per 100 possessions on offense (second in the league), and allow 112.9 points per 100 possessions (19th in the NBA).